tonymullen/ups-website/src/partials/s17plp/hw/hw4-prolog-description.html.md

     ?- orderedTriples([2,5,3,1], [1,3,4,6], [3,1,5,0], X).
     X = [[1, 2, 3], [1, 3, 5], [3, 4, 5], [0, 1, 6]].

+For this program, you may use the built-in predicate `sort/2`, which takes as its first argument a list and instantiates its second argument as that list sorted.

-The program should fail if any of the three input lists are not the same length.
+Your program program should fail if any of the three input lists are not the same length.

 ### Comparison operators

+If you wanted to write your own `sort/2` predicate or something similar, you could do so using comparison operators.

 Prolog comparison operators look like this: